 • Does your partner keep you away from friends and family?
 Control you by questions and threats about what you do, where you go, and people you see?

 • Does your partner put you down, or make you feel guilty or ashamed?
-Blame you for the abuse?
+Blame you for their actions

 • Does your partner make or carry out threats to hurt your body or your feelings, or those of someone you love?
 Threaten to ruin your reputation?
-Threaten to take your children away?
+If you have children, does your partner threaten to do something that negatively affects them or your bond with them, or to take them away?

 • Does your partner physically hurt you or try to hurt you?